Observability & Tracing

 ├── builds Tracer struct ────► entries stored on Step.tracer

 Each layer is independent.
-Use all three, any combination, or none at all.
+Use both, either, or neither.

 1. In-Memory Tracing with Tracer